rectorphp/getrector-com/resources/blog/posts/2024/2024-11-13-introducing-composer-version-based-sets.md

 ```

 * The `$groupName` is key in `->withComposerBased()`:
-* The `$packageName` is composer package name.
+* The `$packageName` is the composer package name.
 * `$version` is the minimal version to trigger the set
 * and `$setFilePath` is the path to the Rector config with rules as we know it

 <br>

-In near future, community packages like [Laravel](https://github.com/driftingly/rector-laravel) will have their own `SetProvider` classes.
+In the near future, community packages like [Laravel](https://github.com/driftingly/rector-laravel) will have their own `SetProvider` classes.
 To get their latest upgrade sets, all you'll have to do is add one param:

 ```php
 return RectorConfig::configure()